ajthinking/laravel-ai/readme.md

 # laravel-ai
 <img src="data/laravel-terminator.png" height=256>

-This repository supplies tools to analyze the Laravel community's implementation practices for Artificial Inteligence research.
-That includes:
+This repository supplies tools to explore a set of github repositories as a dataset in a Artificial Inteligense model.
+The following components are provided

-* Github scrape module
+* [x] Github scrape module
-* Pytorch Dataset
+* [ ] Pytorch Dataset
-* Pytorch Dataloader
+* [ ] Pytorch Dataloader
-* Example analysis
+* [ ] Example analysis.
+As the name implies I will focus on applications built with the PHP framework Laravel.

 ## Installation
 * install anaconda